 Nokia 9 PureView

-Smartphones companies are upping up there game recently.
+Smartphone companies are upping up their game recently.
 This started way back in 2015 with the Samsung Galaxy S7 Edge with the curved edge display.
-Since then we have seen smartphone companies experiment with new ideas like we say on the LG G5 (was a modular smartphone), Oppo Find X (a motorized smartphone), Huawei Mate X (a folding smartphone) and the list goes on.
-Nokia as we know it is not ready to be left out of the race and as a result, the company gave to us Nokia 9 PureView, a LIMITYED EDITION SMARTPHONE which is 5 cameras (6 actually should we count the front facing one).
+Since then we have seen smartphone companies experiment with new ideas as we say on the LG G5 (a modular smartphone), Oppo Find X (a motorized smartphone), Huawei Mate X (a folding smartphone) and the list goes on.
+Nokia as we know it is not ready to be left out of the race and as a result, the company gave us Nokia 9 PureView, a LIMITED EDITION SMARTPHONE which is 5 cameras (6 actually should we count the front-facing one).
 This feature will be my main focus of this review so stay tuned and pay attention.
 When we get there, I shall explain the functions of each of the six lenses.
 Extraordinary don’t you think?
 We shall find out.

 Features of Nokia 9 PureView